 Since 2015 I have published a number of articles on this site based on fully original research.

 The full list is below.
-I expect to publish some new articles later in 2018 so please do check back then when they will be added to this list.
+I expect to publish some new articles in the coming months so please do check back then when they will be added to this list.

 1. THE SUCKERED!
 CHRONOLOGY

 My first article, or series of articles, was The Suckered!
 Trilogy, published in May 2015, which finally got to the bottom of exactly what Scotland Yard detectives were doing in North America.
 It also tells, for the first time, the real story of Henry Labouchere's libel action against Inspector Jarvis of Scotland Yard.
 The three articles, listed individually, are: